Mayur-dev27/Portfolio_website/README.md

 Features:

-Responsive Design: Utilizing Bootstrap for responsive layout ensuring compatibility across various devices .
+Responsive Design: Utilizing Bootstrap for responsive layout ensuring compatibility across various devices.

 Project Showcase: Highlighting my projects with detailed descriptions, technologies used, and live demos where applicable.

 Skills Section: Presenting my skills in a visually appealing manner with icons and descriptions.